naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.6.QoS.md

 - Slow packets by queuing them and, over time, releasing them from the queue at the shaping rate

 #### QoS and TCP

+Without congestion-avoidance tools, tail drop can occur.
+As queues fill up, the packets received lat are dropped.
+TCPs connection-oriented services help QoS tools minimize tail drop.
+QoS can also use the windowing feature of TCP by discarding some TCP segments before the queue fills.
+This forces the TCP connections to slow, reduce congestion and avoid tail drops.